Texas teen who vanished 8 years ago while walking his dogs is found alive

 "Missing Since: March 6, 2015 and Last Seen: Houston, TX," the tweet continued, adding, "Let's #BringHimHome!"

-Tim Miller, an officer with the missing persons division at the Houston Police Department and the founder of the nonprofit Texas EquuSearch, confirmed that Farias was found alive in comments to KHOU, according to the station.
+Tim Miller, an officer with the missing persons division at the Houston Police Department and the founder of the nonprofit Texas EquuSearch, confirmed that Farias was found alive in comments to KHOU, the station reported.

 Farias' aunt also told the station that his mother is a "mess" in the wake of her son's return and planned to release a public statement soon.
 Speaking to the station several years ago, Farias' family said they were concerned that he may have been abducted and trafficked.